Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `eth_sendTransactionAsync`

-Sends a transaction to the network asynchronously.
+Sends the specified transaction to the network asynchronously.
 This returns immediately, potentially before the transaction has been submitted to the transaction pool.
 A callback can be provided to receive the result of submitting the transaction; a server must be set up to receive POST requests at the given URL.